elpidiotossou/Certificate-Generator/README.md

 2. Run the notebook cells to open the interactive widget.
 3. Use sliders to pinpoint name placement coordinates.

+## Combining Certificates into a PDF

+After generating individual certificate images, you can combine them into a single PDF file using the provided Python script.
+Follow these steps:

+1. Generate individual certificate images using the `certificate_generator.ipynb` notebook.
+2. Ensure the generated JPG images are saved in a directory.
+3. Run the following Python script to combine the certificates into a PDF:

 ## Requirements

 - Jupyter Notebook